Skip navigation

 Talking Texts (Core,20 Credits)

-This module offers students a forum to develop academic skills in close reading and analysis.
-A range of texts are examined within a reading-focussed workshop, including: the novel, short stories, poetry, plays, journalism, academic essays and online media such as blogs and flash fiction.
-Students are exposed to a range of writing in order to consider and develop their own reading practices.
+This module offers you a forum to develop academic skills in close reading and analysis.
+You will explore a range of texts within a reading-focussed workshop, such as the novel, short stories, poetry, plays, and journalism.
+By exploring such a wide range of texts you will reconsider and develop your reading practices.
 The discursive workshops develop speaking, listening, and critical skills through participation in classroom activities.
-The module prepares students for work at degree level, encouraging them to become independent learners in a supportive environment.
+The module prepares you for work at degree level, encouraging you to become an independent learner in a supportive environment.

 More information